marcusquinn/marcusquinn.github.io/README.md

 # marcusquinn.com

-My personal website, as an introduction to me and links to my online world, tools and friends.
+My personal website - an introduction to me, and links to my online world, tools and friends.